AdobeDocs/experience-platform.en/help/destinations/catalog/social/facebook.md

 >[!NOTE]
 >
->Data from unhashed namespaces is automatically hashed by [!DNL Platform] upon activation.
+>* Data from unhashed namespaces is automatically hashed by [!DNL Platform] upon activation.
-> Attribute source data is not automatically hashed.
+>*  Attribute source data is not automatically hashed.
 When your source field contains unhashed attributes, check the **[!UICONTROL Apply transformation]** option, to have [!DNL Platform] automatically hash the data on activation.
-> The **[!UICONTROL Apply transformation]** option is only displayed when you select attributes as source fields.
-It is not displayed when you choose namespaces.
+>*  The **[!UICONTROL Apply transformation]** option is only displayed when you select attributes as source fields.
+It is not displayed when you choose identity namespaces as source fields, as these are hashed by default.
+[Read more](/help/destinations/ui/activate-segment-streaming-destinations.md#apply-transformation) about the **[!UICONTROL Apply transformation]** option.

 ![Identity mapping transformation](../../assets/ui/activate-destinations/identity-mapping-transformation.png)